dermesser/libsocket/DOCUMENTATION.md

 libsocket is the name for the whole project. libinetsocket is the part for `INET` sockets, libunixsocket for `UNIX` sockets.

-The names of the procedures (in the following also called 'functions' or 'API calls', syscalls are called 'syscall' or 'call') follow a simple scheme to simplify the usage:
+The names of the procedures (in the following also called 'functions' or 'API calls', syscalls are called 'syscall') follow a simple scheme to simplify the usage:

 	<action>_<domain>_<protocol>_socket()